stefets/live-config/README.md

-# My music configuration with MIDIDINGS and MPG123 as helpers
+# My music configuration with MIDIDINGS as the Maestro and MPG123 as a plugin

 <img src="/doc/main-config.jpg" alt="StefSetup"/>